pkourany/DigoleGeo/README.md

 NOTE: in the demo portion of the code, delays were introduced in the drawfillTriangle and drawPie loops.
 Without the delays, shapes were not drawn completely.
 This may be due to a large number of drawLine primitives overwhelming the PIC on the Digole display.

 The demo code also includes a simple panel meter demo using only the drawArc command.

+UPDATE Feb 9/2014
+Added drawRoundRect() and fillRoundRect() primitives to digoleGeo.cpp and to demo code.